cse110-sp21-group34/cse110-sp21-group34/specs/features/feature-list.md

 ### 18. Labels

-Labels are implemented for each date so that one could go to a date and quickly know what thei
+Labels are implemented for each date so that one could go to a date and quickly know what their

 ### 19. Reload goes back to Today's Date and Automatically Scrolls to that Date